Rickyisms and Language

-Call it illiteracy, but Ricky’s intelligence still shines through his sheer ability to interact with his own environment.
-Ricky want’s to be left alone in nature, and consume the things that makes him happy.
+Call it illiteracy, but Ricky’s intelligence still shines through his sheer ability to interact with his environment.
+Ricky wants to be left alone in nature and consume the things that make him happy.

-Language isn’t so much about clarity, but a hidden truth about how people construct their own environment, inside their mind.
+Language isn’t so much about clarity, but a hidden truth about how people construct their environment, inside their mind.
 Back to Ricky’s solipsism, we understand his words are about sounding similar to the objective words around us.
 The acronym of NASA is pronounced “Naysa” for Ricky, because that’s what it looks like by intuition, without rules or awareness.
 Rickey believes Racoons are “Rakeins.”
-A “Rakein” is not the same racoon we understand and objectively seeing .
-To Ricky’s mind, he might see them as “beaky nosed cats.”
-With that implies the Racoon has an ideologically different signifier, unlike our own, based upon a consensus reality.
-How are beaky nosed cats different from the Racoons we often associate in our own mind, at this present time?
+A “Rakein” is not the same raccoon we understand and objectively see.
+To Ricky’s mind, he might see them as “beaky-nosed cats.”
+That implies the Racoon has an ideologically different signifier, unlike our own, based upon a consensus reality.
+How are beaky-nosed cats different from the Racoons we often associate in our mind, at this present time?
 Ricky sees “the Rakeins” as cuddly creatures, as we see “the Racoons” as garbage pests.
-We can laugh and recorrect Ricky, but that ridicule won’t change the ideological assumption that Racoons for Ricky are beaky nosed creatures.
-It is through popular culture, and the influence of lower class culture, that transforms and shapes Ricky’s understanding of the world.
+We can laugh and recorrect Ricky, but that ridicule won’t change the ideological assumption that Racoons for Ricky are beaky-nosed creatures.
+It is through popular culture, and the influence of lower-class culture, that transforms and shapes Ricky’s understanding of the world.

 We can take the text and reveal the inner meaning behind it, through understanding the euphemisms and the cultural anthropology around Ricky’s language.
-Maybe we have to use “normal people” words in order to communicate and write down a world philosophy that Ricky wants to share with us, but has poorly developed communication skills.
-When considering the discipline and art of cultural anthropology, we make an investigation inside the culture, and deconstruct the language to observe a hidden truth.
+Maybe we have to use “normal people” words to communicate and write down a world philosophy that Ricky wants to share with us but has poorly developed communication skills.
+When considering the discipline and art of cultural anthropology, we investigate the culture and deconstruct the language to observe a hidden truth.

-Language is tricky because often we trust the author too much, and never reclaim our own sanity as the reader.
-We think words means what they look like and how they are conveyed.
+Language is tricky because often we trust the author too much, and never reclaim our sanity as the reader.
+We think words mean what they look like and how they are conveyed.
 We trust the author without ever considering doubt.
-How do we know he is actually “throwing the knives,” (or writing the story with awareness), when we, ourselves, are not doubting that.
+How do we know he is actually “throwing the knives,” (or writing the story with awareness), when we, ourselves, are not doubting that?
 Ricky is nothing more than an imaginary character portrayed by actor, Robb Wells.
-Wells is playing a trick on us, and wants us to believe he is in control of every action Ricky is doing.
+Wells is playing a trick on us and wants us to believe he is in control of every action Ricky is doing.

 But maybe Robb Wells is Ricky!
-Therefor, we should doubt Wells, because Wells is Ricky.
-With that assumption, think of similar people, in similar socioeconomic standings like in Trailer Park Boys, that the character Ricky is based upon.
-Ricky is a role model, or a representation of the lower income classes of Canada.
+Therefore, we should doubt Wells, because Wells is Ricky.
+With that assumption, think of similar people, in similar socioeconomic standings like in Trailer Park Boys, that which the character Ricky is based.
+Ricky is a role model or a representation of the lower-income classes of Canada.
 Perhaps he is someone who is suffering from PTSD, verbal abuse, and a reflection of the depraved state of those who are exploited.
 Rickyism is an ideological language about abuse, and about those who are stubborn, impulsive, and downright evil.
-No longer it is a joke about stupidity, but a serious topic addressing abusive families in lower income white areas.
+No longer it is a joke about stupidity, but a serious topic addressing abusive families in lower-income white areas.

 To fully understand someone, we must speak and think like them too.
-Afterwards, we can then doubt the author, and pry bigger questions about what really is going on.
-Ricky could of said he “learned on his own,” but told his instead he was “self smarted.”
+Afterwards, we can then doubt the author, and pry bigger questions about what is going on.
+Ricky could have said he “learned on his own,” but told him instead he was “self-smarted.”

 Is the change in rhetoric any different from the intelligence level of the author, or the author’s reliability?